Do you look after your own latex?

 I often write about latex.
 I love this glossy, shaping, vegan (comes from the rubber tree), and simply captivating material.
 I do own a few things myself, and I know it is as beautiful as it is ‘fragile’ (yes, fragile).

-Whether you are thinking of getting something, or maybe you already have a full wardrobe, or perhaps just looking at some extra tips, I thought of writing a post around caring for latex.
+Whether you are thinking of getting something, or you already have a full wardrobe, or just looking at some extra tips, I thought of writing a post around caring for latex.
 And yes, although it’s fragile, if you look after it well, it will give you years and years of wear!

 Here are three steps to look after latex: WEAR IT, WASH IT, and STORE IT.